Georgia State Route 4: Ware County

-US 1, US 23, and SR 4 cross over Gum Slough and then curve more to the west-northwest.
-They travel through Fort Mudge and the Dixon Memorial State Forest.
+US 1, US 23, and SR 4 cross over Gum Slough and then curve more to the northwest.
+They travel through the Dixon Memorial State Forest.
 They curve to the north-northwest and then intersect SR 177.
 They cross over Mill Creek before entering the southeastern part of Waycross.

 Immediately, they pass an office of the Georgia Department of Corrections.
-Just before an intersection with the western terminus of Osburn Road, they curve back to the northwest.
+Just before an intersection with Osburn Road, they curve back to the northwest.
 Just past The Mall at Waycross, they curve to the west-northwest.
-Just before an intersection with City Boulevard, they curve back to the northwest.
-They intersect the southern terminus of US 1 Bus./US 23 Bus./SR 4 Bus.
+Just before an intersection with City Boulevard, they curve back to the north.
+They intersect the southern end of US 1 Bus./US 23 Bus./SR 4 Bus.
 (Memorial Drive) and US 82/SR 520 (South Georgia Parkway).
 US 1/US 23/SR 4 turn left onto US 82/SR 520 and travel concurrently with them.
-The five-highway concurrency travels to the west-southwest.
-Immediately, they curve to the west-northwest.
-An intersection with the southern terminus of Wilkerson Street leads to Memorial Stadium.
-The next street, Blackwell Street, leads to an office of the Okefenokee Humane Society.
-Between an intersection with the northern terminus of Amanda Street and one with the northern terminus of Morton Avenue, they cross over the city's drainage canal.
-An intersection with Lee Street leads to the downtown business district.
-An intersection with Brunel Street leads to Obediah's Okefenok and Swamp Road.
-At an intersection with Stephenson Street, the five highways curve to the northwest.
-On this curve, they travel on a bridge over Haines Avenue, some railroad tracks of CSX, and US 84/SR 38 (Plant Avenue).
+The five-highway concurrency travels to the northwest.
+An intersection with Wilkerson Street leads to Memorial Stadium.
+The next street, Blackwell Street.
+Between an intersection of Amanda Street and Morton Avenue, they cross over the city's drainage canal.
+Pass an intersection with Lee Street leads to the downtown business district.
+Pass the intersection with Brunel Street which leads to Obediah's Okefenok and Swamp Road.
+At the intersection with Stephenson Street, the five highways curve to the northwest.
+On this curve, they travel on a bridge over Haines Avenue, some railroad tracks, and US 84/SR 38 (Plant Avenue).
 Immediately after this bridge, they curve back to the west-northwest.
 At McDonald Street, US 84 and SR 38 join the concurrency.
-The seven highways, US 1, US 23, US 82, US 84, SR 4, SR 38, and SR 520, continue to the west-northwest.
-At an intersection with Nicholls Street, they curve to the west-southwest and travel on a bridge over some railroad tracks of CSX.
-Just pass this bridge, they curve to the west-northwest.
-At Victory Drive, US 84 and SR 38 depart to the south.
-Just past this intersection, there is one with the southern terminus of South Augusta Avenue.
+The seven highways, US 1, US 23, US 82, US 84, SR 4, SR 38, and SR 520, continue to the northwest.
+At the intersection with Nicholls Street, they curve to the west-northwest and travel on a bridge over railroad tracks.
+Just pass this bridge, they curve to the northwest.
+At Victory Drive, US 84 and SR 38 depart.
+Past this intersection, there is one with South Augusta Avenue.
 Here, the highways pass South Georgia State College's Waycross campus.
-Between an intersection with the southern terminus of University Boulevard and one with Anita Street, they leave the city limits of Waycross.
+Between an intersection with University Boulevard and Anita Street, they leave the city limits of Waycross.